 Optional arguments are the particular mean function to use (default is zero mean), the covariance kernel to use (default is the squared exponential covariance), a list of prior distributions for each hyperparameter (default is no prior information on any hyperparameters) and the method for handling the nugget parameter.
 The nugget is additional "noise" that is added to the diagonal of the covariance kernel as a variance.
 This nugget can represent uncertainty in the target values themselves, or simply be used to stabilize the numerical inversion of the covariance matrix.
-The nugget can be fixed (a non-negative float), can be found adaptively (by passing the string "adaptive" to make the noise only as large as necessary to successfully invert the covariance matrix), or can be fit as a hyperparameter (by passing the string "fit").
+The nugget can be fixed (a non-negative float), can be found adaptively (by passing the string "adaptive" to make the noise only as large as necessary to successfully invert the covariance matrix), can be fit as a hyperparameter (by passing the string "fit"), or pivoting can be used to ignore any collinear matrix rows and ensure a zero nugget is used (by passing the string "pivot").

 The internal emulator structure involves arrays for the inputs, targets, and hyperparameters.
 Other useful information are the number of training examples n, the number of input parameters D, and the number of hyperparameters n{params} .
-These parameters can be obtained externally by accessing these attributes
+These parameters can be obtained externally by accessing these attributes.

 '''

 import numpy as np

 from mogp_emulator import GaussianProcess

 x = np.array([[1., 2., 3.], [4., 5., 6.]])

 y = np.array([4., 6.])

 gp = GaussianProcess(x, y)

 print(gp)

 Gaussian Process with 2 training examples and 3 input variables

 gp.n

 2

-gp.D

-3

 '''